 Brad E. Karlin is a staff attorney in the firm’s litigation department.
-Mr. Karlin has extensive experience litigating both criminal and civil matters in state courts.
-Additionally, Mr. Karlin has extensive experience in all facets of electronic discovery.
+He has extensive experience in litigating both criminal and civil matters in state courts as well as proficiency in all aspects of electronic discovery.

 Mr. Karlin received his B.A. in history in 2008 from the University of Illinois, at Chicago where he was inducted into Phi Beta Kappa and graduated summa cum laude with highest college honors and highest departmental distinction.
 He received his J.D. in 2012 from the John Marshall Law School, where he was a staff member of the John Marshall Law Review, graduated Order of John Marshall and cum laude.
 While in law school, Mr. Karlin was the vice president of the Criminal Law Society, social chair of the Decalogue Society and a council member of the John Marshall Law School Trial Advocacy and Dispute Resolution Honors Board and Council.
 He was recognized with the CALI Award for Excellence, Civil Procedure 1 and as a "Who's Who Among Students in American Universities and Colleges" by Phi Delta Phi.

 Mr. Karlin completed graduate level courses at the Booth School of Business at the University of Chicago including Financial Accounting and Microeconomics.
 He also served as a research assistant for several well-known professors.
 Additionally, Mr. Karlin interned at a private litigation firm and with both the Cook County State’s Attorney and Public Defender’s Offices.